We heard Laura’s car roar up the drive, we heard her key in the lock. We were listening.

 ‘So?’ we asked, in unison.

 She sat on the floor by my side, deflated.
 Up-to-date news came our way.
 The jig was up.
-Boyfriend apologised in a way that only a cheat can: didn’t know why he did it, no excuse, women pestered him, alcohol turned him into Lothario.
+The Boyfriend apologised in a way that only a cheat can: didn’t know why he did it, no excuse, women pestered him, alcohol turned him into Lothario.

-She asked him to come with her, to sack off the wedding, and move into their house.
+Laura had pleaded with The Boyfriend to come with her, to sack off the wedding, and move into their house.
 Put this issue behind them.

-Mother won–the boy was hers.
+Mother won.
+The Boy was hers.
 Good luck to her, God bless, and Amen!
 Good bloody riddance.

-The boyfriend did not contact Bella again.
+The Boyfriend did not contact Laura again.

-It was a rung or two up the ladder, but no, far more damaging, was a relationship to follow.
+It was a rung or two up the ladder, but no, far more damaging was a relationship to follow.

-She had been abandoned–tossed aside without care, and that mattered.
+She had been abandoned, tossed aside without care, and that mattered.

 Her self-esteem was torn.